replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 Support for Kubernetes: 1.29, 1.30, and 1.31

 ### Improvements {#improvements-1-117-2}
-* Improvements to support Embedded Cluster.
+* Improvements to support specifying ports in Embedded Cluster.

 ## 1.117.1